Liu Bowen: Early service under the Yuan dynasty

-Liu sat for the imperial examination and obtained the position of a jinshi (successful candidate) in the final years of the Yuan dynasty.
+Liu sat for the imperial examination and obtained the position of a jinshi ("presented scholar", the highest grade of successful candidate) in the final years of the Yuan dynasty.
 He spent much of his early career attempting to save the Yuan dynasty from collapse.
 He served the Yuan dynasty as an official for 25 years, gaining a reputation for integrity and honesty, and became known as a distinguished scholar and strategist.
 In 1348, he was appointed to a military position and assigned to put down a southern rebellion against the dynasty.
 The leader of the rebellion attempted to save himself by offering Liu a bribe.
 When Liu refused, the rebel went to Beijing and succeeded in bribing his way into favour there.

 Once the secessionist had bribed his way into the regime's favour, he was given a public office and a salary.
 Liu's relationship with the Yuan government deteriorated after this event.
 He attempted to resign twice, in 1349 and 1352.
 He was demoted in 1358, and finally left service to retire in his ancestral homeland.
 In 1360, Liu was introduced to Zhu Yuanzhang, a former leader of a radical White Lotus rebellion who was then the leader of a broad anti-Yuan rebellion.

 Service to Zhu Yuanzhang

 Liu served not only in the administration of Zhu Yuanzhang, but also in many battles as a commanding officer on land and water, leading the early Ming naval forces.
 Zhu Yuanzhang placed Liu in charge of the campaign to conquer all of Zhejiang from Yuan forces.
 Liu was also responsible for military ventures against opposing Chinese rebel groups, as well as the wokou.
 His forces owed much of their success to the use of the medieval Chinese firearm known as the fire lance.
 It was during this period that he wrote the books Extraordinary Strategies of a Hundred Battles (百戰奇略) and Eighteen Strategies and Affairs (時務十八策).
 Later in the rebellion, Zhu Yuanzhang only rarely relied on Liu to personally command his armies in the field, as he acquired other capable generals, including Xu Da, Deng Yu and Chang Yuchun.
 Liu was most often consulted for his strategic advice during this period.

 In 1368, after eight years of Liu's service, Zhu Yuanzhang unified China proper.
 When Zhu founded the Ming dynasty and became historically known as the Hongwu Emperor, Liu was one of his most trusted advisors, but the relationship between Liu and the emperor eventually deteriorated in a manner similar to the way that Liu had become estranged from the Yuan government.
-In 1375, Liu rejected a man, Hu Weiyong, for appointment to high office.
+In 1375, Liu rejected Hu Weiyong for appointment to high office.
 Hu Weiyong later obtained an audience with the Hongwu Emperor and slandered Liu by telling the emperor that Liu was plotting to establish his own power.
 After convincing the emperor of Liu's treachery, Liu was ejected from office, and Hu Weiyong was promoted.